 Are you a clutter victim?
 Many people who struggle with clutter are stuck in the ‘victim’ role.
 When you’re in a victim role you have feelings of powerlessness, no energy, and disappointment.
 If you feel this way about your cluttered home, you’re likely playing out the victim role.
 However, don’t lose faith.
 There’s hope for you to step into a powerful mindset and regain control.

 Check-in with yourself.
 Do you have a secret conversation in your head with the inanimate objects around you?
 Or do you sometimes feel things have secretly banded against you to bully you?
 While in your cluttered spaces, do you frequently feel overwhelmed and uncontrolled?

 The “Victim” is someone who usually feels overwhelmed by their own sense of vulnerability, inadequacy or powerlessness, and does not take responsibility for themselves or their own power.
-Because of this victim tendency, one of the most difficult dimensions to define, discover and change when addressing clutter situations is the SELF dimension.
-It is here where we must reflect on our own behavior.
+Because of this victim tendency, one of the most difficult dimensions to define, discover, and change when addressing clutter situations is the SELF dimension.

 “Your beliefs become your thoughts,